dhrub123/AWS/README.md

 #### EBS(Elastic block storage)

 This is a virtual disk just like EC2 is a virtual machine.
 It allows to create storgae volumes and then add to EC2 instance.
 Once attached we can create a file system , run a database etc. They are placed in a psecific availability zone and are automatically replicated to protect from failure.

++ General Purpose SSD(GP2) -
+  + General purpose, balances both price and performance
+  + 3000 IOPS per gig with upto 10000 IOPS and ability to burst upto 3000 IOPS for extended period of time for volumes at 3334 Gib and above.
++ Provisioned IOPS SSD(IO1)
+  + Designed for I/O intensive apps like large relational or NOSQL databases.
+  + Used for more than 10000 IOPS
+  + Can provision upto 20000 IOPS per volume.